-While I’m a fan of always hooping fabrics to be machine embroidered when possible, there are several circumstances when it’s just not feasible.
+While I’m a fan of hooping fabrics to be machine embroidered whenever possible, there are several circumstances when it’s just not feasible.

-For instance, fabrics like bulky towels that are too thick to fit between the hoop frames need to be floated.
-Furthermore, fabrics that are too delicate to be hooped without damage, items that are smaller than the size of the hoop, and in-the-hoop designs require floating above the hoop.
+For instance, thick fabrics and bulky towels that are simply too thick for an embroidery hoop.
+Same with fabrics that are too delicate to be hooped without damage, blanks smaller than the hoop’s size, and many in-the-hoop projects.

-Here’s a quick tutorial.
-First, hoop your stabilizer(s) tautly between the inside and outside frames of your hoop.
-Refer to how to hoop fabric if you’re not sure how to achieve a good hooping result.
+To prepare to float fabric, first, hoop the stabilizer(s) tautly between the inside and outside frames of your hoop.
+(Refer to how to hoop fabric if you’re unsure how to get a good hooping.)

 1. Temporary Fabric Adhesive Spray

-Three notes of caution: Be careful of spraying too much, use in a well-ventilated area (it can stink!), and protect your work-surface from residual spray (things can get messy, and it can gunk up your hoop!)
+Three notes of caution: Be careful of spraying too much or you’ll gunk things up, use in a well-ventilated area (it can stink!), and protect your work surface from residual spray.

 2. Painter’s Tape, Embroidery Tape, or Masking Tape

-Above, I’m using it to hold down cardstock cards when I was embroidering on paper.
+Above, I’m using it to hold down cards when embroidering on cardstock paper.

 3. Sticky Self-Adhesive Stabilizer

 To provide extra stability, you can also pin fabric or items to stabilizer.
-Above, I’m using T-pins, but I usually opt for much smaller pins for most projects.
+Above, I’m using T-pins, but I usually opt for smaller pins for my projects.

-Tips: Make sure to pin carefully so the pins don’t pull through the stabilizer, ensure the pins are not within the stitching area, and check that there won’t be permanent marks left before you place your first pin.
+Tips: Make sure to pin carefully so the pins don’t pull through the stabilizer, ensure the pins are not within the stitching area, and check there won’t be permanent marks left before placing the first pin.